DavidTLund/Home/Recipes/Turkey-breast-in-chili-marinade.md

 4. Next day apply this to the turkey parts.
 And let it marinate a while.
 5. Do the turkey in the oven.

-**Note:** I still baste the turkey a bit with butter so the stay moist and looks good.
+**Note:** I still baste the turkey a bit with butter so it stays moist and looks good.

 **PS:** If you make gravy from the pan drippings, there will be a good kick to the gravy.